What To Do After a Serious Truck Accident

 After a serious truck accident, you will likely need time to fully recuperate and pick up the pieces of your life.
 You may have been forced to spend days, or even weeks, in the hospital.
 This can result in significant medical bills and missed time from work.
 Gillette Law, P.C. is here to help.
 We have represented numerous clients who have suffered significant injuries in major accidents, including truck accidents.
 If the truck operator caused the wreck, you probably have a viable personal injury claim against both the truck operator and the trucking company.
 You could be able to pursue restitution for medical bills, lost wages, and pain and suffering.

 It is important to speak to a Florida truck accident lawyer sooner rather than later.
 Why?
 Because time is of the essence with truck wreck cases.
 As mentioned earlier, the trucking company will probably have a team of adjusters and defense lawyers working to deny your claim shortly after the wreck.
 You need representation sooner rather than later so vital evidence can be collected and preserved.
 You also need to let the trucking company know that you’re serious about getting restitution for the damages you have suffered.
-Hiring an experienced truck accident attorney sends that signal.
+Hiring an experienced Jacksonville injury attorney sends that signal.